bennett-sh/forza-horizon/README.md

 # Forza Horizon NodeJS
-A simple UDP server written in NodeJS to receive data from the FH Data Out feature.
+A simple UDP server library, which can parse data from FH4/FH5.

 ### [The code is based on this python project](https://github.com/nikidziuba/Forza_horizon_data_out_python)